Last editedFeb 20232 min read

 We can help

 GoCardless is a global payments solution that helps you automate payment collection, cutting down on the amount of financial admin your team handles.
-It allows businesses to collect invoice payments directly from client bank accounts via direct debit, giving them a greater degree of control.
+It allows businesses to collect invoice payments directly from client bank accounts, whilst also integrating with major accounting software providers such as Xero, Chargebee and Zuora, making reconciliation a breeze.

-The ease of payment offered by GoCardless also incentivises faster invoice payment.
-In fact,A business can get paid up to twice as fast by accepting GoCardless payments on their online invoices.
+Enjoy a greater degree of control whilst giving your customer an easy experience and total security - a business can get paid up to twice as fast by accepting GoCardless payments on their online invoices.